-It is understandable that the pandemic has caught everyone by surprise and hasn’t made things easier.
-Parents are not only stressed but some have had to watch their child’s anxiety peak as a result of an increase in isolation and decrease in in-person social interaction due to quarantining.
-Fortunately, schools have been able to provide an online platform for students; however, opportunities to be surrounded by friends and family, be involved in extracurricular activities, and foster friendships were lost.
+It is understandable that the pandemic caught everyone by surprise and didn’t make anything easier.
+Parents were not only stressed but some had to watch their child’s anxiety peak as a result of an increase in isolation and decrease in in-person social interaction due to quarantining.
+Fortunately, schools were able to provide an online platform for students; however, opportunities to be surrounded by friends and family, be involved in extracurricular activities, and foster friendships were lost.
 For many, these have been the experiences that help foster their ability to interact with others confidently and keep them in practice.
 As a result, these typical human interactions had to take a back seat in order to keep everyone’s health a priority.

 As a therapist, I’ve seen an increase in parents’ concerns about their child’s unwillingness to return to school.
 Some parents have revealed that their child has become quite avoidant and fearful to do certain things surrounding school such as asking the teacher a question, participating in class, initiating a conversation with a peer, or even inviting a friend from school over to hang out.
 Some have also shared that ordering food, going shopping, walking their dog, and even inviting a friend over to hang out has become difficult, if not terrifying.
 Many of their doubts stem from their fear of being negatively judged by others or responding in a way that reveals their worries, also known as social anxiety.

 Parents wear many hats, from unconditionally loving their child to being the one who must enforce the law.
 When trying to figure out how to help your child return to school, it can be difficult to know what hat to put on as a parent.
 Do you wear the coaching hat that makes your child go back to school or do you accommodate because their anxiety is too much for them to bare?